The seed

 The lotus leaf doesn’t reject the water.
 The water falls on the leaf, fully in contact.
 But the water doesn’t stick.
 The leaf doesn’t absorb.
 They meet, then each goes its own way.

-Not clinging to hype, not clinging to the status quo, not clinging to outcomes.
-Fully in contact with the world — but not stuck to it.
+Not clinging to hype.
+Not clinging to the status quo.
+Not clinging to outcomes.
+Fully in contact with the world, but not stuck to it.

 Closing

-Seneca wrote: “You should not copy the bad simply because they are many, nor should you hate the many because they are unlike you.”
+Seneca: “You should not copy the bad simply because they are many, nor should you hate the many because they are unlike you.”

-Probably the best social media usage guide from 2,000 years ago.
+Probably the best social-media usage guide from 2,000 years ago.

-Naval said: “Desire is a contract that you make with yourself to be unhappy until you get what you want.”
+Naval: “Desire is a contract that you make with yourself to be unhappy until you get what you want.”

-Zeng Guofan also said:
+Zeng Guofan again:

 “A troubled mind and anxious thoughts — these are precisely the forge that tempers heroes and refines you to completion.”